SAP Articles

 Category Details

 Deployment Model Available as both cloud (multi-tenant or private) and on-premise.
 You can choose what fits.
-Some companies start on-prem and shift cloud later — Priority actually supports that path, which isn’t always true with other vendors.
+Some companies start on-premise and shift to cloud later.
+Priority supports that path, which is not always the case with other vendors.

-Ideal Company Size & Type Mid-sized manufacturers — especially those who want flexibility without massive cost overhead.
-Works well for companies in electronics, pharma, or consumer goods.
-Not overly niche, but not generic either.
-Good blend of structure and control.
+Ideal Company Size & Type Suitable for mid-sized manufacturers, especially those who want flexibility without a large cost burden.
+It works well for companies in electronics, pharma, or consumer goods.
+It is structured but not rigid and offers a good balance of control.

 Key Manufacturing Modules - BOM and Routing Management